CaitlinS9/Event-Intro/README.md

 ### (Code of Conduct)
 It's extremely important to us that our members feel safe and respected at our events.
 If you have an issue with someone's behaviour at a Techlahoma Foundation event, please let us know via the Incident Report form or one of the other methods provided on our website so we can take action immediately.

-### (ThunderPlains)
-The ThunderPlains Developer Conference is coming up on November 1st.
-Ticket sales are open at **thunderplainsconf.com**.
-ThunderPlains is also looking for more sponsors.

 ### (Help Wanted Board)
 If you'd like to get more involved with Techlahoma, go to help-wanted.techlahoma.org to find ways that you can volunteer.